 April showers bring May flowers - and opportunities to care for clean water

 Warm spring rains are greening up the grass and helping coax out reluctant buds and flowers.
 They are also washing pollutants off streets to local water bodies, and eroding bare soil.
-Each spring brings a new opportunity for caring for the lakes, creeks, and wetlands we love.
+Read on for actions you can take at your home to help protect lakes, creeks, and wetlands you love.